-The National Democratice Front of Bodoland (NDFB)
+The National Democratic Front of Bodoland (NDFB)

-The National Democratice Front of Bodoland (NDFB) was formed in 1988.
 The original name of the group was the Bodo Security Force (BSF).
 The Bodos, a primitive tribe who are mostly either Hindus or Christians, account for about 10 percent of Assam's 26 million people and live in the western and northern parts of the state.

 The NDFB is led by its chairman, Ranjan Daimary, also known as D.R.
 Nabla.
 The group was formed to attain a "sovereign Bodoland" in the region to the north of river Brahmaputra.
 In addition the group protests the current script of the Bodo language written in the Devnagri script.
 The NDFB is primarly comprised of Christians who prefer the Roman script.
 NDFB have committed scores of incidents of violence like murders, bomb explosions, kidnapping for ransom etc. which have had a serious bearing on the law and order situation of the state.
 According to the Union Home Ministry's 1996-97 report, a total of 201 persons were killed in Assam between April 1996 and March 1997, 174 which were attributed to the NDFB.